metoppv/improver/doc/source/metadata/Reference.rst

     (the European Terrestrial Reference Frame or ETRF).
     ETRS89 is ideal for a Europe-wide consistent mapping and datasets, and is an EU INSPIRE directive standard.
-    In practice, it is close enough WGS84 to make no difference for most applications of post-processed meteorological data.
+    In practice, it is close enough to WGS84 to make no difference for most applications of post-processed meteorological data.

 projection_y_coordinate